Stephen-Kimoi/icp-evm-rust-bridge/README.md

 ### Counter.sol

 A simple smart contract that implements a counter with functions to increase, decrease, and get the current count.
+You can edit and add your smart contract code over here.

 ## Quick Start